+- Low Ambient Pressure Switch Kit

+- Evaporator Freeze Thermostat

+- Winter Start Control

+- Crankcase Heater

-A Low Ambient Pressure Switch kit, Evaporator Freeze Thermostat and Isolation Relay must be installed for low ambient operation in standard thermostat mode.
-The fan motor is a ball-bearing type and does not need to be changed.
+The fan motor is a ball bearing type and does not need to be changed.
 A crankcase heater must be installed.
-See Product Data for part numbers on appropriate unit size and series units.
+See Product Data for accessory part numbers on appropriate unit size and series units.